 The habitat is in Argentina, Brazil and Uruguay.
 Nowadays, the plant has widely spread over Eurasia, North America and Oceania.
 Egeria densa prefers fresh water basins with lentic or slowly flowing water.
 It thrives in freshwater habitats, including rivers, lakes, streams, and ponds.
 In its natural habitat, Egeria densa can be found submerged, rooted in the substrate or free-floating, depending

-Due to the plant ability to grow very quickly and tightly fill the waters, Anacharis has got the name of a ‘ditch moss’.
+Due to the ability to grow very quickly and tightly fill the waters, Egeria densa has got the name of a ‘Brazilian waterweed’.

-Anacharis is a plurannual dioecious aquatic plant.
-It grows a long stem, which provided with favorable conditions can become up to 2 m long and more.
+Egeria densa is a plurannual dioecious aquatic plant.
+It grows a long stem, which provided with favorable conditions can become up to 3 m long and more.
 The plant has an upright enrooted stem up to 5 m long and 1-3 mm thick; it is cylindrical, straight or branchy with very short internodes.

 On the stem there are 4 short lanceolate leaves in each internode (verticil).
 The distance between the verticils is approximately the same along the whole stem, but it decreases towards the stem end and there is a ‘hat’ made of leaves there.

 From the first sight the plant lamina is smooth with flat edges, but if you magnify the image you’ll see that the edges are actually sawtooth ones.

 |Native Range||South America, specifically the Amazon River basin|